amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 actually may be disconnects.
 However, all sequences *must* be involved in a sequence lens in a well-typed DNF lens.

-BCP: I'm not sure I understand the question!
-AFM: I also now realize I also didn't.
-After rereading the section, I think this response is more appropriate.

                                 -------------

      - 10. p18, l842